Ali Williams

-Alexander James "Ali" Williams (born 30 April 1981) is a New Zealand rugby union player who played at lock, spending almost all of his playing career in his homeland.
+Alexander James Williams (born 30 April 1981) is a retired New Zealand professional rugby union player who played as a lock most notably for Super Rugby club Blues and the New Zealand national team.

+Williams spent almost all of his playing career in his homeland.
 At provincial level, he played mainly with Auckland, though he spent one season with Tasman and was also loaned out to Nottingham in England's second-level RFU Championship in 2010.
 At Super Rugby level, he played for both the Blues and Crusaders.
 Williams played for New Zealand's national team, the All Blacks, between 2002 and 2012.
 He was in the All Blacks' squad for the 2003, 2007 and 2011 World Cups.

 In 2005, NZ Rugby Almanack chose him as one of its five players of the year.
 Williams spent what were to have been the final two seasons of his career in France with Toulon, playing there from 2013 to 2015.
 He came out of retirement to play in the 2016/17 season for top French club Racing 92.
 On 25 February 2017 Williams was arrested in Paris for allegedly buying cocaine.